machinezone/IXWebSocket/README.md

 // Now that our callback is setup, we can start our background thread and receive messages webSocket.start();

-// Send a message to the server webSocket.send("hello world");
+// Send a message to the server (default to BINARY mode) webSocket.send("hello world");

+// The message can be sent in TEXT mode webSocket.sendText("hello again");

 // ... finally ...